understanding-the-connected-home/book/relationships.md

 # Relationships

-*Explore scenarios that bring the concepts to life and surface opportunities for innovation and possible conflicts.*
+*As the home is defined by relationships, we explore how connectedness changes relationships and power dynamics to surface opportunities for innovation and possible conflicts.*

 ## WRITTEN by peter
 ## PROOFED?